csdms/bmi-example-fortran/README.md

 ### CMake - Linux and macOS

-To build this example from source with CMake, using the current Fortran BMI version, run
+To configure and build this example from source with CMake, using the current Fortran BMI version, run

-    mkdir _build && cd _build
-    cmake .. -DCMAKE_INSTALL_PREFIX=<path-to-installation>
+    cmake -B _build -DCMAKE_INSTALL_PREFIX=<path-to-installation>
-    make
+    cmake --build _build

 where `<path-to-installation>` is the base directory in which the Fortran BMI bindings have been installed